Where We

 trout!

 years.
-His fly fishing experience ranges from Montana to the Caribbean to Hawaii.
+His fly fishing experience ranges from the Northwest to the

 A Federation of Fly Fishers-certified instructor, he is available for casting and fly-tying instruction.